Inclusion Criteria

 For a study to be included in the Matrix, it must:

-• Be methodologically rigorous and able to be categorized as one of the three types of methods listed below under “Methods Key”).
-Specifically, a study must either be a randomized controlled experiments or quasi-experiments using matched comparison groups or multivariate controls;
+• Be methodologically rigorous and able to be categorized as one of the three types of methods listed below under “Methods Key.”
+Specifically, a study must either be a randomized controlled experiment or quasi-experiment using matched comparison groups, multivariate controls, or rigorous time series analyses.

-• Focus on interventions that were primarily police initiated or dominated (even though other agencies might be involved); and
+• Focus on interventions that were primarily police-initiated or dominated (even though other agencies might be involved).

-• Include crime or disorder as a measured outcome.
-Thus, studies examining fear of crime or police legitimacy were not included in this Matrix, although we encourage further matrices to be developed in these areas.
+• Include crime or disorder as a measured outcome analyzed using statistical significance testing.
+Thus, studies focused on fear of crime, police legitimacy, police use of force, or investigative outcomes were not included in this Matrix.

 Methods Key